Does the hawk take flight by your wisdom

 Birds' eyes have cryptochrome proteins.
 These are flavoproteins which are sensitive to blue light.
 In birds, as well as other animals and even plants, they are involved in circadian rhythms.
 They are also implicated in the way some organisms sense magnetic fields1.
 Birds use Earth's magnetic field to navigate back-and-forth to their favourite spots.
 They are remarkably accurate.
 Researchers now think the birds' cryptochrome proteins are helping them figure out when to move house, and where to go.
 It's like birdie Satnav.

-The calculations involved are complicated, involve Greek letters and such, and will probably give the layperson another headache, but the bottom line is that the researchers believe the cryptochrome protein navigation is operating on a quantum level.
+The calculations involved are complicated, involve Greek letters and such, and will probably give the layperson another headache, but the bottom line is that the researchers believe the cryptochrome protein navigation is operating on a quantum level and utilising quantum entanglement.
 If you care to look at the pictures – or if you're really clever and can follow all the references to 'anisotropic' and 'isotropic' values – just drop in on the discussion at Hiscock, Worster, et al, 'The Quantum Needle of the Avian Magnetic Compass', PNAS (Proceedings of the National Academy of Sciences of the United States of America), first published 4 April, 2016.